Over 18s, couples and individuals, supervision. IFS informed

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 EMDR Part 1 and 2 certificated

-£50 per 55 minute session for individuals at my home practice, either payable as cash or cheque at then end of each session.
+£50 per 55 minute session for individuals at my home practice, either payable online prior to the session, or cash at the end of each session.

-Concessions are available for those on low income, in financial difficulties and for students for whom it is a requirement to have counselling as part of their training.
+Concessions considered for those on low income, in financial difficulties and for students for whom it is a requirement to have counselling as part of their training.

 Isle Support is a service offered by my associate Sarah Taylor (also listed on the Counselling Directory) and me.
 Sarah works from the Quay Street rooms, and I can offer sessions in Quay Street and Freshwater if more convenient.

 We both previously worked for an organisation which provided specialist counselling for adults on the island.
 We have had rigorous training that enables us to work safely and ethically with men and women who have experienced any type of sexual assault, violence or rape at any time in their lives, and including child sexual abuse.

 We will continue to adopt the model previously used in the organisation, as it is tried and tested.
 This includes an assessment to ensure it is safe and appropriate to work with you, followed by up to 24 weekly 50 minute sessions.